5T33Z0/OC-Little-Translated/C_Utilities_and_Resources/OpenCore_Utilities.md

 **macserial** | Tool to generate SMBIOS data (cf. Chpt.
 10.6: "SMBIOS Properties").
 Also availably as python script called [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) which provides a GUI.
 **ocpasswordgen** | Tool for generating a password which has to be entered on boot prior to reaching the BootPicker (cf. Chpt.
 8.5: "Security Properties").
 **ocvalidate** | Utility to validate whether a `config.plist` matches requirements and conventions imposed by OpenCore (cf. Chpt.
 2.3 "Configuration Structure").
-**Shim-To-Cert** | Utility to extract the public key needed to boot a Linux distro’s kernel directly, as done when using OpenCore with `OpenLinuxBoot`, rather than via GRUB shim (cf. Chpt.
-11.6: "OpenLinuxBoot").
+**ShimUtils** | Set of utilities to prepare your system to boot Linux from within OpenCore and sign security certificates so Secure Boot can be used.
+For details, read the included README.md file and check chapter 11.7: "OpenLinuxBoot" of the Configuration.pdf.